JahsiasWhite/ZooTycoonCompleteCollection-CheatMenu/README.md

 ## Using cheat menu

-Launch Zoo Tycoon.
+Launch Zoo Tycoon and load into a map<br>
-Once you are loaded in a map, you can launch the program and start using
+Once you are loaded in, launch the program and start playing

 ## Features